 The Effectiveness of a Low-Carb Diet

 Researchers have compared the success of low-carb and low-fat diets.
 Structured programs such as Atkins, Zone, LEARN and Ornish -- which range from very low-carb to very high-carb diets -- have also been evaluated.
 In the end, any diet that includes fewer calories consumed than burned results in meaningful weight loss -- no matter which combination of macronutrients is preferred -- reports the Harvard School of Public Health.
-An overall concern when you lose weight following any restrictive diet is whether or not you’ll regain the weight when you return to consuming the recommended amount of carbohydrate in your diet.
+An overall concern when you lose weight following any carb-restricted diet is whether or not you’ll regain the weight when you return to consuming the recommended amount of carbohydrate in your diet.

 Low-carb diets improve your health by decreasing the amount of new fats being synthesized.
 They also help lower blood levels of triglycerides and total cholesterol, while increasing good cholesterol, according to a review in the International Journal of Environmental Research and Public Health in February 2014.
 A low-carb diet with high protein further supports weight loss as protein boosts satiety.
 If you follow a ketogenic diet, you'll get the same benefits and you'll lose weight more rapidly as long as calories are restricted.
 Ketogenic diets may be dangerous for people with kidney disease -- and they may cause loss of bone density -- so talk to your doctor to be sure it's safe for your health.